Edkamb/Edkamb.github.io/_pages/about.md

 # Recent and Upcoming Events

+### Presentation on Context-aware Trace Contracts

+I presented recent results on using trace logics in method contracts at the [25th KeY Workshop](https://www.key-project.org/key-symposium/key-symposium-2023/).
+You can find [slides here](files/key23_slides.pdf).

 ### Presentation on Digital Twins for Ecological Systems

 I presented an overview over our on-going activities on digital twins for ecological systems at the [Green Data Lab Conference](https://www.nmbu.no/forside/en/events/greendatalab-conference).
 You can find [slides](files/gdl_slides.pdf) and [abstract](files/gdl_abstract.pdf) here.